marmelab/react-admin/docs/Fields.md

 import * as React from "react";
 import { Show, SimpleShowLayout, TextField, DateField, RichTextField } from 'react-admin';

-type Post = {
+// Note that you shouldn't extend RaRecord for this to work type Post = {
     id: number;
     title: string;